-It is recognised that bullying is more likely to occur when children are in communal areas such as corridors, cloakrooms, corners of the playground etc. However, it can also occur outside of school e.g. online using email accounts issued by the school.
+It is recognised that bullying is more likely to occur when children are in communal areas such as corridors, cloakrooms, corners of the playground etc.

 Bullying is wrong and damages individual children.
 We will do all we can to prevent bullying by promoting a school ethos in which bullying is regarded as unacceptable.